Box Makers – Custom Box Quote

 Commonly called a 5-Panel Wrap and useful for packing large flat items such as wooden panels or printed boards etc. .
 On this style the join is down the centre of the case so there is no minimum height.

-Die Cut Case Styles - Tooling required for non stock items
+Die Cut Case Styles - Tooling required and minimum orders will apply

 Commonly called an Opposite Tuck Carton, because the flaps tuck in on opposite sides.
 Normally supplied glued.

-This style has a tuck-in top and an envelope-tuck base.
-The base locks together without glueing or taping.
-Other variations of top flap arrangements are available.
+This style has a tuck-in top and an envelope-tuck base (not to be confused with crash-lock).
+The base locks together without gluing or taping.
+Locking tab closure optional.

 A Telescopic Box and Lid with self-locking end panels.
 This is a very economical style as no glueing is required by the manufacturer.